Find Your Next Hike.

 Hiking Hedgehog Mountain

-Hiking Bald Pate Mountain in the Sebago Lake Region of Maine
+Hiking Bald Pate Mountain Preserve in the Sebago Lakes Region of Maine

 Located NorthWest of Sebago Lake, Bald Pate Preserve is home to a 6.7-mile trail network that offers numerous trail options for summiting Bald Pate Mountain that range from easy to moderate.
 Each trail offers a unique view of surrounding mountains, ponds, and lakes.
 The summit of Bald Pate Mountain provides several views of the Sebago Lake region.